 If you are looking for an easy marinade for grilled chicken thighs, then you are at the right place.
 This simple blend of every-day ingredients adds a ton of flavor to the meat and when grilled to perfection, it turns these grilled boneless chicken thighs into a finger-licking dinner.

-My recommendations for side dishes would definitely be Greek Salad or Creamy Cucumber Tomato Salad, Rosemary Parmesan Roasted Potatoes or Garlic Smashed Potatoes.
-But the best side dish is the one you like so if you have a favorite one, go ahead and make/buy it!
+My recommendations for side dishes would definitely be Greek salad or cucumber tomato salad, Parmesan roasted potatoes or garlic smashed potatoes.
+But the best side dish is the one you like so if you have a favorite one, go ahead and make it!

 How to make grilled boneless chicken thighs